gspr/rfpkog/README.md

  * OpenCL 1.2 or above.
 Typically dependent on your GPU hardware.

  * Meson for building.
 Debian/Ubuntu package name `meson`.
-   - CMake still works, but will be removed.

 To build and install: